Gian Marco Ferrari: Sassuolo

+Salernitana

+On 30 August 2024, Ferrari signed with Salernitana in Serie B for one season, with an automatic two-year renewal option, conditional on performance.

 International career

 Ferrari was called up to the senior Italy squad for friendlies against Argentina and England in March 2018.

 On 28 May 2021, Ferrari scored his first goal for Italy in a 7–0 home win over San Marino.